complexdatacollective/documentation.networkcanvas.com/docs/technical-documentation/security-model.md

 ### Session data

 Session data is the term used to describe participant response data.
 This may include sensitive personal information, especially in the domain of healthcare.
-The apps also store meta data, including the date that the session was conducted which may reveal particpant whereabouts.
+The applications also store metadata, including the date that the session was conducted which may reveal participant whereabouts.

 ### App configuration and metadata